e-Learning Blog

 "Duration (minutes)": Set the length of the meeting.

-"Recurring": Check this if the meeting will be held regularly.
+"Repeat": Check this if the meeting is held regularly.

 "Webinar": Check this if it is a webinar.

-"Show Schedule section": Check this to display schedule information on the Zoom meeting page.
+"Show Schedule section": Check this to display the schedule information on the Zoom meeting page.

-"Require registration": Enabling this option will require participants to register for the Zoom meeting before joining.
+"Require registration": Enabling this option requires participants to register for the Zoom meeting before joining.

-Click on "Save and Display"
+Click "Save and display"

 The following is the screen after the settings have been completed.

-Screen after settings are complete
+Screen after completing the settings

 Next, I will log in as a participant user.
 The course will be displayed like this, and you will be able to take it.
 Click on "Compliance Training".